Heterogony of ends

 The "heterogony of ends" is a famous expression formulated in 1886 by German psychologist Wilhelm Wundt, to denote the phenomenon of how goal-directed activities often cause experiences that modify the original motivational pattern.

 This principle is exemplified by the emergence of new motives during the course of a chain of activities.
 For example, one may accept the invitation of a friend to attend an art show.
 Initially, the motive is simply the anticipation of a pleasant evening in good friendship, but in the course of the evening, one encounters a highly desirable work of art and wishes to purchase it.
 A whole new set of motives now enters the picture and now exist alongside and in addition to the original motive.
-The Heterogeny of Ends formulates that an ongoing behavioral sequence must often be understood in terms of ever-shifting patterns of primary and secondary goals.
+The Heterogony of Ends formulates that an ongoing behavioral sequence must often be understood in terms of ever-shifting patterns of primary and secondary goals.
 Another example would be how cat chasing a mouse may suddenly find it necessary to compete with a partner, overcome an unexpected barrier, or avoid a danger.
 Ends, goals, and purposes continue to change.